enotspe/fortinet-2-elasticsearch/README.md

-Depending on the IP of the firewall (IP sending logs), it looks up on 2 dictionaries.
-On the first it enriches observer (firewall) properties.
-On the second one it enrichs observer (firewall) location.
+Depending on the IP of the firewall (IP sending logs), it looks up on two dictionaries.
+On the first one, it enriches observer (firewall) properties.
+On the second one, it enrichs observer (firewall) location.
 This 2 dictionaries could be merged into one, because the key is the same: *"[observer][ip]"*.